digital-work-lab/handbook/docs/lab_basics/it_sytems.md

 AI-Tools that are used to that extent which they're now are relatively new.
 AI-Tools can produce errors, misinformation, and sometimes just make up information.
-Furthermore, most of the time we can't see where the information is coming from, and how the information we provide is being processed, and by that posin a potential security and privacy risk.
+Furthermore, most of the time we can't see where the information is coming from, and how the information we provide is being processed, and by that posing a potential security and privacy risk.

 ## [ChatGPT](https://chat.openai.com)